-Integrated post-cardiac arrest care is the last link in the Chain of Survival.
-The quality of this care is critical to providing resuscitated patients with the best possible results.
-When the interventions below are provided there is an increased likelihood of survival.
+Integrated post-cardiac arrest care is the fifth link in the Adult Chain of Survival.
+The quality of this care is critical to providing resuscitated individuals with the best possible results.
+When the interventions below are provided, there is an increased likelihood of survival.

-- Recommended for comatose patients with return of spontaneous circulation after a cardiac arrest event.
+- Recommended for comatose individuals with the return of spontaneous circulation after a cardiac arrest event.

 - Individuals should be cooled to 89.6 to 93.2 degrees F (32 to 36 degrees C) for at least 24 hours.

 - 100% oxygen is acceptable for early intervention but not for extended periods of time.

 - Oxygen should be titrated, so that individual’s pulse oximetry is greater than 94% to avoid oxygen toxicity.

 - Do not over ventilate to avoid potential adverse hemodynamic effects.

 - Ventilation rates of 10 to 12 breaths per minute to achieve ETCO2 at 35 to 40 mmHg.

 - IV fluids and vasoactive medications should be titrated for hemodynamic stability.

 - Tight glycemic control for best patient outcome.